 - Time: 45 minutes to 1 hour

 Long Long Ba is the start of the trail around Mt.
 Chenresig.
-The park bus will drop you off at this point.
+NOTE: Long Long Ba is just a short few minute walk from Yading Village.
 The elevation here is 3770 meters.
-The entrance is easy to find as there are dozens of Tibetans offering to rent their horses to those who want to ride to Chong Gu Monastery.
-The path to Chong Gu Monastery is dirt, but is wide and easy to navigate.
+The path to Chong Gu Monastery is wide and easy to navigate.
 It goes through a forested area with a river flowing on the right hand side.
 There are several high stacks of carved prayer stones along the way.

 From Long Long Ba to Chong Gu Monastery takes between 45 minutes and 1 hour to hike.
 The distance is around 3 to 3 1/2 kilometers (2 miles).
 The elevation gain is around 230 meters.